-Google provides guidelines on how to build and submit an XML sitemap.
-Once you’ve created your sitemap, you can add it to your robots.txt file to signal Google that it’s ready to be crawled.
+Google provides (opens in a new tab) an XML sitemap.
+Once you’ve created your sitemap, you can add it to your robots.txt file to signal Google that it's ready to be crawled.
 You can directly submit it to Google Search Console by opening the sitemaps report and submitting the URL, as well, but you will need owner permission for a property in order to submit the URL.

 In Google Search Console, you’ll be able to view the following information for each sitemap you’ve submitted: